leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ```lean
 variable {Ω : Type*} [MeasurableSpace Ω] {P : Measure Ω} [IsProbabilityMeasure P]
 ```
 The class `MeasurableSpace Ω` defines a sigma-algebra on `Ω`.
-We then introduced a measure `P` and specified that it should be a probability measure.
+We then introduced a measure `P` on that sigma-algebra and specified that it should be a probability measure.
 If we want to work on `ℝ` or another well known type the typeclass inference system will find `[MeasurableSpace ℝ]` on its own.
 We can write simply
 ```lean
 variable {P : Measure ℝ} [IsProbabilityMeasure P]
 ```

 With the code above, we can introduce several probability measures on the same space.
 When using lemmas and definitions about those measures, we will need to specify which measure we are talking about.
-For example, the variance of a random variable `X` with respect to that measure `P` will be `variance X P`.
+For example, the variance of a random variable `X` with respect to the measure `P` will be `variance X P`.

-But perhaps we just want a space with a canonical probability measure, which would ideally be the one used without us having to tell Lean explicitly.
+But perhaps we just want a space with a canonical probability measure, which would be the one used without us having to tell Lean explicitly.
 That can be done with the `MeasureSpace` class.
 A `MeasureSpace` is a `MeasurableSpace` with a canonical measure, called `volume`.
 The probability library of Mathlib defines a notation `ℙ` for that measure.
 We still need to tell that we want it to be a probability measure though.
 ```lean